appellj/nuntius-bot/README.md

   message: '\Nuntius\Plugin\Message'
 ```

-The `message` key paired with the namespace for the class that need to implement
+The `message` key paired with the namespace for the class that needs to
-the logic for the events.
+implement the logic for the events.
 Let's have a look at the code:

 ```php
 <?php